Mupu/jai_odbc/README.md

 * `SQLInteger` includes the types `TINYINT`, `SMALLINT`, `INT`, `BIGINT`
 * `SQLFloat` only the default one without the bit specifier was tested.

+## Missing Features
+* Transaction management
+* Expand API e.g. INSERT/UPDATE with Structs or AoS directly etc.
+* Multithreading?
+* Reconnecting?
+* Column name alias?
+It can already be achieved with `AS` statement in sql ..
+* Maybe more type conversions
+* Linux support?

 # Known Problems
 * Dont use the `SQL Server` Driver as it seems to break some functionality.
 * Not sure, if full unsigned range works.
 Although the documentation mentions unsigned integer ranges, MSSQL doesn't seem to support them?.
 If anyone knows more about this, please contact me.
 They probably don't work with the full range.
 Be warned. :IntegerTests